mholling/nswtopo/README.markdown

     relief:
       resolution: 10.0

+The shaded relief layer for your map is stored as an intermediate file, `relief.png`.
+You can process this image using Photoshop or GIMP to improve the appearance of the relief and eliminate any artifacts.
+For example, in Photoshop, application of the median filter followed by a surface blur can improve the appearance of the shaded relief.
+If you edit the relief layer in this way, re-run the script to incorporate the changes into your map.

 You can also provide your own elevation data (DEM: Digital Elevation Model).
 This should take the form of a GeoTIFF file, specifed as follows:

     relief:
       path: /path/to/my/dem.tif  # path or filename for the GeoTIFF
       resolution: 30             # render the relief data at 30 metres/pixel

-I recommend [ASTER Global Digital Elevation Map](http://asterweb.jpl.nasa.gov/gdem.asp) for elevation data at 30 metres per pixel.
+I recommend [ASTER Global Digital Elevation Map](http://asterweb.jpl.nasa.gov/gdem.asp) for elevation data at 30 metres per pixel (although actual resolution is less).
 You can download ASTER data for your area of interest [here](http://gdex.cr.usgs.gov/gdex/); create an account, select _ASTER Global DEM V2_, mark your area of interest on the map and click the download icon.

 ## UTM Grid